pyinvoke/invoke/docs/getting_started.rst

 Some libraries implement this via global module state.
-That approach works in the base case but makes testing difficult and error prone, limits concurrency, and just all-around makes the software more complex to use and extend.
+That approach works in the base case but makes testing difficult and error prone, limits concurrency, and generally makes the software more complex to use and extend.

 Invoke encapsulates core program state in a `~invoke.context.Context` object which can be handed to individual tasks.
 It serves as a configuration vector